Music & Artistic Director of the Los Angeles Philharmonic, Walt and Lilly Disney Chair

 Dudamel leads the LA Phil in 19 programs this season!

 One of the few classical musicians to truly reach mainstream audiences while maintaining the highest musical integrity, Gustavo Dudamel has been featured three times on CBS’ 60 Minutes and was the subject of a PBS special, Dudamel: Conducting a Life.
 He has been interviewed by Christiane Amanpour on CNN, Conan O’Brian on Conan, Stephen Colbert on The Late Show, and Elmo on Sesame Street.
+In 2018, Dudamel was featured in The New York Times Sunday magazine: “What Makes Superstar Gustavo Dudamel So Good.”
 He had a cameo role in Amazon Studio’s award-winning series Mozart in the Jungle and, together with members of YOLA, became the first classical musician to participate in the Super Bowl Halftime Show, appearing alongside pop stars Coldplay, Beyoncé, and Bruno Mars.
-In 2017, he was the youngest-ever conductor to lead the Vienna Philharmonic’s famous New Year’s Day Concert, watched annually by over 60 million people in 90 countries.
-At John Williams’ personal request, Dudamel guest-conducted on the soundtrack for Star Wars: The Force Awakens; he also recorded James Newton Howard’s soundtrack to Disney’s holiday blockbuster The Nutcracker, in which he makes an on-screen cameo.
+In 2017, he was the youngest-ever conductor to lead the Vienna Philharmonic’s legendary New Year’s Day Concert, watched annually by over 60 million people in 90 countries.
+At John Williams’ personal request, Dudamel guest-conducted on the soundtrack for Star Wars: The Force Awakens; he also recorded James Newton Howard’s soundtrack to Disney’s holiday release of The Nutcracker and the Four Realms, in which he makes an on-screen cameo appearance.